Building Trust: The Foundation of High-Performing Teams

 "Know the science of psychological safety, develop the skills to leverage it with your team, and use the language of trust,” advises Dr. Vijay Pendakur on our recent EZRA Asks podcast.

-While psychological safety describes the team climate, trust represents the behavioural foundation that makes such safety possible. shows that trust works on two levels - how we think and how we feel - which directly affects team performance and innovation.
+While psychological safety describes the team climate, trust represents the behavioural foundation that makes such safety possible.
+Research from organizational psychology shows that trust works on two levels - how we think and how we feel - which directly affects team performance and innovation.

 Pendakur underscores the value of trust in a workplace setting, suggesting that “we have to find the language that sits very close to the sense of urgency and the use case for your context."
 He adds, "I find that right now trust does that work in ways that psychological safety doesn't."